aws-samples/aws-bookstore-demo-app/README.md

 &nbsp;

+*Advanced: If you want to maintain low latency for your app, [this deeplink](https://s3.amazonaws.com/aws-bookstore-demo/master-fullstack-with-lambda-triggers.template) will create an identical stack as the one in #2 above, but with additional triggers to keep the Lamdba functions "warm."
+For more information, check out the [Considerations for demo purposes](#considerations) section.*

+&nbsp;

 ### Cleaning up

 To tear down your application and remove all resources associated with the AWS Bookstore Demo App, follow these steps: